 Patrick and I both donned Afghani garb for the evening.
 My pashmina in the picture is from Afghnistan.
 Patrick's suit was custom made for him in Afghanistan, fitted at the Camp Egger's weekly bazaar.
 It's a very nice light wool, perfect for a summer's evening.

 The evening began at 7:30 on our own private veranda just outside the Chef Table room at Addison.
 Of course we took a few pictures and ordered some cocktails.
-I couldn't decide what type of cocktail to order, so I asked for a recommendation from the server.
-She suggested a Blueberry Pomegranite Martini which was absolutely delicious.
-Not too tart, not too sweet and perfectly refreshing.

 According to the restaurant's website: "The Chef’s Table seats up to 12 guests maximum and provides guests with an intimate dining experience.
 Chef William Bradley will personally customize a menu based on seasonality of ingredients.
 Wine pairings for each course are carefully selected.
 The room has a lush ambiance and richly hued upholstered arm chairs, carved wood detailing, limestone fireplaces and a vaulted ceiling.
 There is a private terrace overlooking the Grand Golf Course.
 [There is a] dedicated service team to ensure a most memorable personalized meal."